Online Learning Tips and Strategies

 The Student Success Centre supports students through programs and services that enhance both the learning and personal development of students.
 It offers support through advisors who can help you to clarify your academic aspirations and align them with your long-term goals.
 Moreover, the Student Success Centre offers learning support programs that provide you with the tools to improve your academic performance.
 Finally, students are also able to improve their writing through writing support programs consisting of workshops and individual consultations.

-Below are some links the the various resources offered by the Student Success Centre:
+Below are some links to the various resources offered by the Student Success Centre:

 Mental Health Resources